mlange-42/modo/docs/content/guide/scripts.md

 Here, we use a single script that consists of 3 commands.

+## Skipping scripts

+Using the flag `--bare` (`-B`), shell commands can be skipped so that only the Modo🧯 command is executed.
+This can be useful to skip scripts that are intended for the CI when working locally.

 ## Error trap

 Each script starts a new bash process.